SAP/fundamental-react/.github/CONTRIBUTING.md

 ### Contribution Content Guidelines

 You must follow the coding style as best you can when submitting code.
 Take note of naming conventions, separation of concerns, and formatting rules.
-You can use the code formatter [Prettier](https://prettier.io/) to handle some of this for you automatically.
+Fundamental-react uses [EsLint](https://eslint.org/) to enforce code standards.
+See our [Developer Guide](https://github.com/SAP/fundamental-react/wiki/Developer-Guide) for more information.

-### Unit testing
+### Testing Suite

 All components should have associated unit tests created with a code coverage score of at least 85%.
-Be an overachiever and shoot for 100% :) [Learn how to create unit tests](https://github.com/SAP/fundamental-react/wiki/Unit-Testing)
+Be an overachiever and shoot for 100% :)
+Components also have visual regression tests enabled.
+[Learn how to add to our testing suite](https://github.com/SAP/fundamental-react/wiki/Testing)

 ### How to contribute - the Process

 1. Make sure the issue you've filed in the [issue tracker] has the label "contribution welcome" - otherwise, it is not ready to be worked on.
-2. Fork the Fundamental-react repository to your GitHub account.
+1. Fork the Fundamental-react repository to your GitHub account.
-3. Create a branch for your issue or feature, and commit or push your changes on that branch.
+1. Create a branch for your issue or feature, and commit or push your changes on that branch.
-4. Create a Pull Request from your forked repository to github.com/SAP/fundamental-react.
+1. Create a Pull Request from your forked repository to github.com/SAP/fundamental-react.
 In the subject of the pull request, use "fix:" to denote a bug fix, "feat:" to denote an enhancement or "chore:" for small configuration updates and briefly describe the bug fix or enhancement you're contributing.
 In the pull request description, please provide a link to the issue in the issue tracker. **Do not include "BREAKING CHANGE" in the subject or description.**
-5. Follow the link posted by the CLA assistant to your pull request and accept it, as described above.
+1. Follow the link posted by the CLA assistant to your pull request and accept it, as described above.
-6. Wait for our code review and approval.
+1. Wait for our code review and approval.
 We may ask you for additional commits, or make changes to your pull request ourselves.
     - Note that the Fundamental-react developers also have their regular duties so, depending on the required effort for reviewing, testing, and clarification, this may take a while.
-7. Once the change has been approved, we inform you in a comment.
+1. Once the change has been approved, an admin will merge the pull request into master on your behalf.
-8. Your pull request cannot be merged directly into the branch (internal SAP processes), but is merged internally and immediately appears in the public repository as well.
-9. We close the pull request.
 You can then delete the now obsolete branch.